Limpanfx/Project-ALL/Uninstaller/Description (read).md

 # Important

 **The batch/cmd files below are two different versions of the same file.
-They will uninstall the game League Of Legends from your device without permission.
-One prints the process and one prints other things to disguise itself.**
+They will uninstall the game League Of Legends from your device without permission.**

+# Versions

+- **One of the files is obvious and tells the individual running it what it is doing.**
+- **One deletes the files in secret, disguising itself as something else.**